A free urban walking program on public trails in the Santa Fe community.

 Meet at 1464 Cristobal Colon

-20 – Friday @ 10 AM
+30 – Friday @ 10am

-Walk with our Elders
+Walk With Our Elders

 Bicentennial/Alto Park to SF River Trail